splendidcomputer/DML-based-on-structural-neighborhoods-for-dimensionality-reduction-and-classification-performance/README.md

 ## Execution

-In order to run this code you have to add the [DR Toolbox](https://lvdmaaten.github.io/drtoolbox/) to the matlab path.
+In order to run this code you have to add the [DR Toolbox](https://lvdmaaten.github.io/drtoolbox/) to the Matlab path.